jaykerzb/BinaryConverter/README.md

 # BinaryConverter
 A binary and denary conversion program using python.
+I defined many functions to streamline the process at the end of thep program.

-#Here is the code below:
+# Here is the code snippet below:

 ```python
 #      _       _        _       ____  _                           ____                          _